ablobos/WILL_YOU_PLEASE_README/README.md

 ## Installation
 Clone Repo and pull latest version of the repo>Run npm install to install inquirer>use "node app.js" as a command in your terminal to activate

 Video: https://drive.google.com/file/d/1mwfaRiZli3KTOyNom9wcYnOedrZ_p8mx/view
+Video Alternate: Video is integrated into repo and can be viewed by VS Code or ATOM

 ## Contributing
 NODE, JS, YOUTUBE, SCREENCASTIFY, COLUMBIA UNIVERSITY